Waterloo 150 project

 The list contains men and women, past and present, who have significantly contributed to the growth of our community.

-The complete collection of 150 profiles is now available as a book:
+The complete collection of 150 profiles is available as a limited edition book.

 Waterloo 150: The Profiles